Diego Maradona has died in Argentina at the age of 60

 Maradona was the manager of Gimnasia y Esgrima in the Argentine top-flight when he was taken ill in October and his doctors had said he needed rest and support to recover.

-During his club career he led Napoli to two Serie A titles after his surprise move from Barcelona, and was a star at his beloved Boca Juniors after making his name at Argentinos Juniors.
+During his player career at club level he led Napoli to two Serie A titles after his surprise move from Barcelona, and was a star at his beloved Boca Juniors after making his name at Argentinos Juniors.

 Alongside Pele, and current stars Lionel Messi and Cristiano Ronaldo, it is clear that Maradona will go down as one of the greatest, if not the greatest, players in history.